drebeat/the_odin_project/README.md

     - Identify three ways you can include your CSS styles in a page
     - Understand how to use classes and ids to target CSS at specific elements on the page
     - Build a very basic form (even if it doesn’t “go” anywhere)

+    Click here to the page . . . https://drebeat.github.io/the_odin_project/